‘Double Shot At Love’ Star Derynn Paige Shows Off Her Houglass Figure In Lacy Pink Lingerie

-Double Shot at Love star Derynn Paige showed off her gorgeous hourglass figure in lacy pink lingerie.
-She shared the snap on Instagram as a way to promote her new line of undergarments called Goddess of Easton, which made its debut November 10 and quickly sold out inventory.
-The stunning brunette, who will continue her co-starring role on the MTV series alongside Jersey Shore stars Paul “Pauly D” DelVecchio and Vinny Guadagnino, teased her followers by asking them if the color of the sexy garments she wore was still in fashion.
+Double Shot at Love star Derynn Paige took to social media to show off her gorgeous hourglass figure in lacy pink lingerie.
+She shared the snap on Instagram — as seen here — as a way to promote her new line of undergarments called Goddess of Easton, which made its debut on November 10 and quickly sold out.
+The stunning brunette — who will continue her co-starring role on the MTV series alongside Jersey Shore stars Paul “Pauly D” DelVecchio and Vinny Guadagnino — teased her followers by asking them if the color of her sexy set was still in fashion.

 Derynn’s voluptuous figure was on full display in the saucy snap.
-She wore a breathtaking hot pink style from her line named Marissa.
+She wore a breathtaking hot pink ensemble from her line named Marissa.
 The pink bralette held her full breasts in place with an underwire to lift and support them.
-Thin rose-toned straps held the cups stationary.
-As an added accent, the bralette featured two elastic bands that secured the top in two spots.
-This allowed a lot of Derynn’s creamy, tanned skin to be seen.
+Thin rose-toned straps went over her shoulders.
+As an added accent, the bralette featured two ribbon-like bands which secured the top in two spots.
+This allowed a lot of Derynn’s creamy skin to be seen.

-The bottom featured a high-waisted elastic thong.
-The front provided full coverage via a triangular-shaped lace panel that had just enough sheerness to it.
-The back of the thong, which cannot be seen in the shared photo but can be viewed on her official website seen here, had a lace panel that lay just at the small of her back.
+The panties were a high-waisted thong.
+The front provided full coverage via a triangular-shaped lace panel which had semi-sheer detailing.
+The back of the thong, which could not be seen in the shared photo but can be viewed on her official website, had a lace panel that rested just at the small of her back.

 Derynn pulled the right strap of the bottom and away from her skin.
 On her fingers a silver ring was visible.
 On her left wrist, the Double Shot star wore two bracelets on her wrist.